Modern Burials Leave Behind Toxic Legacy

-The annual toll on the soils of modern cemeteries is to the tune of some 800,000 gallons of embalming fluid.
+Consider the annual toll on the soils of modern cemeteries to the tune of some 800,000 gallons of embalming fluid.
 This is equivalent to and Olympic-sized swimming pool of embalming fluid – made of formaldehyde and a number of other solvents.
 Here is a quick run-down of common embalming fluid ingredients:

 The cost of a typical burial also takes a toll on our precious environmental resources.
 Every year, caskets require about 30 million board feet of hardwoods – trees that remove carbon dioxide from the air while returning oxygen and nourishing the soils with rich biomass.

 Each year some 90,000 tons of steel are also put into the ground as ornaments and frames for caskets.
 This is more steel than was required to build the Golden Gate bridge.
 Every year.